o3de/o3de.org/content/docs/learning-guide/tutorials/_index.md

 ## Custom tools

-Follow step-by-step tutorials related to the design and development of custom tools that extend O3DE.
+Design and develop custom tools that extend the **O3DE Editor**.
 Tools are dockable widgets or dialog windows that add functionality to O3DE.
 You can create custom tools in C++ or Python.

 | Tutorial | Description |
 | - | - |